Victorian Legislative Council

-The Victorian Legislative Council (VLC) is the upper house of the bicameral Parliament of Victoria, Australia, the lower house being the Legislative Assembly.
+The Victorian Legislative Council is the upper house of the bicameral Parliament of Victoria, Australia, the lower house being the Legislative Assembly.
 Both houses sit at Parliament House in Spring Street, Melbourne.
 The Legislative Council serves as a house of review, in a similar fashion to its federal counterpart, the Australian Senate.
-Although, it is possible for legislation to be first introduced in the Council, most bills receive their first hearing in the Legislative Assembly.
+Although it is possible for legislation to be first introduced in the Council, most bills receive their first hearing in the Legislative Assembly.

 The presiding officer of the chamber is the President of the Legislative Council.
 The Council presently comprises 40 members serving four-year terms from eight electoral regions each with five members.
 With each region electing 5 members using the single transferable vote, the quota in each region for election, after distribution of preferences, is 16.7% (one-sixth).
 Ballot papers for elections for the Legislative Council have above and below the line voting.
-Voting above the line requires only a '1' being placed in one box, and group voting tickets voting has applied since 1988.
+Voting above the line requires only a '1' being placed in one box, and group voting tickets (GVTs) have been used since 1988.
 Semi-optional voting is available if a voter votes below the line.
+The Legislative Council is the only parliamentary chamber to still employ GVTs.

+The Chamber of the Legislative Council is noticeably red - all carpet and furnishings in the chamber are red, which is a symbol of royalty and nobility.
+This aesthetic is in line with the United Kingdom's House of Lords.